PCMR BUILDS

 Tips

-- Mid-range build (~$800) This build is suitable for playing at ultra graphics settings for most games, at 60 FPS, or medium to high settings at 90+ framerates for many games.
+Mid-range build (~$800 to $1000) This build is suitable for playing at ultra graphics settings for most games, at 60 FPS, or medium to high settings at 90+ framerates for many games.

-- High Refresh Rate build (~$1000) This build is suitable for playing at high graphics settings for most games, on refresh rates higher than 60 Hz.
+High Refresh Rate build (~$1000 to $1200) This build is suitable for playing at high graphics settings for most games, on refresh rates higher than 60 Hz.
 With slightly lower graphics fidelity you will reach triple-digit framerates.

 After any build, Do not forget to overclock the memory, as every kit of memory always runs at JEDEC 2133/2400/2666 MT/s by default.
-Depending on the motherboard, the memory overclock may be called XMP (eXtreme Memory Profile), DOCP (Direct Over Clock Profile), or EOCP (Extended Over Clock Profiles).
+Depending on the motherboard, the memory overclock may be called XMP (eXtreme Memory Profile), AMD EXPO (AMD Extended Profiles for Overclocking), DOCP (Direct Over Clock Profile), or EOCP (Extended Over Clock Profiles).
 This is true for any PC build, including pre-builts.
+Do not be afraid, this is perfectly standard and you are meant to do this to achieve the memory manufacturer’s stated performance.
+Just enable one of the set profiles on your motherboard and you should be good to go.
+For our AMD builds, this speed will usually be 6000 Mhz CL30.
+For Intel builds, this will vary, but usually the higher the better.
+Just pick the default overclocked profile for your RAM and you’re good to go.

 Starter